Home to the Tanner clan!

 From the Ferry Building I would walk along the coastline towards Fisherman’s Wharf.
 The mistake we made our first couple of hours there was head straight for Fisherman’s Wharf.
 Bad move.
 It’s smack in the middle of things you want to see, so I would either start at the Ferry Building and work my way west or Fort Mason and work my way east.

 Around Fisherman’s Wharf make sure to check out the antique arcade, shops, sea lions (if they are out!) at pier 39, and embrace the gorgeous views coming at you from every angle!

-If you are starting from Fort Mason and working you're way east, I would stop at Lombard Street and then work my way down to Ghiradelli square and the coast line.
+If you are starting from Fort Mason and working your way East, I would stop at Lombard Street and then work my way down to Ghiradelli square and the coastline.